 About Grandmasters Palace – Valletta

-The Grandmasters Palace in Valletta has been the seat of power in Malta since the sixteenth century.
+The Grandmasters Palace in Valletta, Malta, has been the seat of power in Malta since the 16th century.
 It was in 1571 that the Knights Hospitaller of St John made the Grandmasters Palace their base, a role which it would fulfil until 1798, when this religious and military order left Malta.

 At first, the site of the Grandmasters Palace only had a single house on it, owned by the nephew of the head of the Knights Hospitaller, Grandmaster Jean Parisot de la Valette.
 This was incorporated into the new palace.